emqx/emqx-docs/en_US/data-integration/data-bridge-kafka.md

 mqttx pub -i emqx_c -t t/1 -m '{ "msg": "Hello Kafka" }'
 ```

-Check the running statistic of the data bridge, the 查看数据桥接运行统计，命中、发送成功次数应当 +1。
+Check the running status of the two data bridges, there should be one new incoming and one new outgoing message.

-Check whether messages are written into the topic`testtopic-in`  with the following Kafka command:
+Check whether messages are written into the topic `testtopic-in`  with the following Kafka command:

 ```bash
 bin/kafka-console-consumer.sh --bootstrap-server 127.0.0.1:9092  --topic testtopic-in --from-beginning
 ```